jasminelai/BENG183/finalpaper.md

 >[Figure 2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4936908/). **Figure by Seumois et al. The Journal of Immunology (2016).**

 #### Summary

+To address the question of how asthma and rhinitis differ, the paper found that genes that differentiate asthmatic from healthy subjects show an intermediate phenotype in allergic rhinitis subjects.
+Studies like these generate useful data that can be further used to study how subtypes of disease should be treated, and can be used to learn about the underlying mechanisms of disease.

 ## 4. Other Precision Medicine Examples<a name="4"></a>
 - [Breast Cancer](http://theoncologist.alphamedpress.org/content/14/4/320.short)